MBApplications/application-at-tui-cruises/README.md

 <!-- /TOC -->

-# Project Plan and Execution
-Planning is done using the Kanban-board provided by the Github Web-UI.
-Check out the repository for further details of the incremental steps that were carried out.

-# Used Software
-Programming is performed using the open source distribution of VS Code from Microsoft.

 # Installation / Usage
-- start the main.ipynb-script in the src-subfolder
+- start the main.ipynb script in the src-subfolder

 # Folder-Order
 ```